thescientist13/greenwood-starter-presentation/README.md

 ----

-> _Remember, you can always add your own HTML and <style> tags right into markdown.
-Additionally, Greenwood also supports ad-hoc and one off imports of CSS and JS via [frontmatter imports](https://www.greenwoodjs.io/docs/front-matter/#imports) for extra customization!_
+> _Remember, you can always add your own HTML and `<style>` tags right into your markdown.
+Additionally, Greenwood also supports ad-hoc and one off imports of CSS and JS via [frontmatter imports](https://www.greenwoodjs.dev/docs/ressources/markdown/#frontmatter) for extra customization!_

 ### Theming and Design System
 The following global variables are provided to you to customize and override using [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).